sir-george2500/sir-george2500/README.md

 **Other Passions:**
 - 🏆 Competitive Programming with Java,Algorithm Design and System Design
-- ⌨️ Vim/Neovim enthusiast (best editor, willing to defend this!)
+- ⌨️ Vim/Neovim enthusiast (best editor, willing to die on that hill!)
 - 🌱 Currently mastering **Rust** and **Java** through hands-on projects

 ## 📝 Content & Community